ssquadteam/FancyPlugins/docs/src/fancynpcs/tutorials/action-system.md

 Example: `/npc action (npc) (trigger) add need_permission my.cool.permission`

+!!!info
+If you add the `!` prefix to the permission, the action will be inverted.
+This means that the action list will be canceled if the player has the permission.
+!!!

 ### play_sound

 Plays a sound to the player.
 This action is useful for creating audio feedback for the player when interacting with the NPC.